White Palace (Marghazar): Raw materials

 The material for the White Palace was imported from Jaypure India, the same quarry that supplied marble to the Taj Mahal Agra.
 Chuna (lime) is used as binding material in place of cement.
 It is so compact to be drilled.
 The height of the ceiling is 30–35 ft to give extra strength and ward off heat.
 Ceiling fans were imported and installed in 1941 and are still working.

 After the death of Wadud of Swat, Miangul Asfandyar Amir Zeb became the owner.
-Now Miangul Shahriyar Amir Zeb is the owner.
+Now it is owned jointly by Miangul Shahriyar Amir Zeb and the three daughters of the late Miangul Asfandyar Amir Zeb.

 The White Palace is now converted into a hotel and has become a tourist attraction during the summer.